about me

 2023 Guest lecturer, Academy of Photography, Krakow

-2025 Paper Photo Award Photobook Exhibition, God's Children, Galeria Miasta Ogrodów, Katowice, PL
+2025 Paper Photo Award Photobook Exhibition, Galeria Miasta Ogrodów, Katowice, PL

-2023 Online exhibition, God’s Children, Der Greif, Guest Room: Marina Paulenka
+2025 God’s Children, Der Greif, Guest Room: Marina Paulenka, DE

 Publications